gpivaro/4_Pandas_Homework/Pandas_Report.md

 ## Reading Score by Grade

+#### Table 6 - Average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school

 | school_name           |     9th |    10th |    11th |    12th |
 |:----------------------|--------:|--------:|--------:|--------:|
 | Bailey High School    | 81.3032 | 80.9072 | 80.9456 | 80.9125 |